AS/ISAF Offshore Safety and Sea Survival

 This two day course meets the requirements of ISAF, RYA and AS for crew planning to take part in offshore yacht races like the Sydney to Hobart race.
 The course is also highly recommended for anyone going to sea for any purpose.

 While the focus of the course is on practical aspects of survival, we also consider the obligations of yacht owners, operators and masters to develop a culture of safety on board by implementation of a safety management system based on a comprehensive risk assessment.
-By the end of the course you will have a good understanding of the legal responsibilities of the skipper and crew.

 There is a practical session in a pool, where you learn how to launch a life raft and practice in-water survival techniques.